 Find out more about our research program, approach and collaborations

-The lab is headed by A/Prof Stefan Bode, and it hosts postdoctoral researchers, and several PhD, Masters and Honours students in psychology and related disciplines each year.
+The lab is headed by Prof Stefan Bode, and it has hosted postdoctoral researchers, several PhD, Masters and Honours students in psychology and related disciplines each year.
 The lab has established a research internship program that supports a limited number of international exchange students (Masters and PhD), who seek research experience in decision neuroscience as part of their degree.
 We also participate in the bi-national "Julich University of Melbourne Postgraduate Acadamy" (JUMPA).

 Our research has received support by grants from the Australian Research Council, the Bill & Melinda Gates Foundation, the John Templeton Foundation, the Cancer Council Victoria, the University of Melbourne (seed funding from Melbourne Neuroscience Institute, the Faculty of Business and Economics, The Faculty of Medicine, Dentistry and Health Sciences, the Melbourne School of Psychological Sciences, the Melbourne School of Global and Population Health), and others.